Sun Guoxiang: Biography

 Sun was born in Andong County (now Donggang), Liaoning, in February 1965.
 He joined the Chinese Communist Party (CCP) in 1985.

 He was appointed secretary of Liaoning Provincial Committee of the Communist Youth League of China in November 2002, concurrently serving as president of Liaoning Youth Federation since March 2003.
 In February 2008, he was named acting mayor of Panjin, confirmed in January 2009.
 He rose to become party secretary, the top political position in the city, in August 2010.
 In September 2016, he was transferred to Anshan and appointed party secretary.
 He took up the post of vice chairman of Liaoning Provincial People's Congress which he held from January 2018 to June 2022, although he remained party secretary of Anshan until October 2018.

 Downfall

 On June 2, 2022, he has been placed under investigation for "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 On August 30, he was expelled from the CCP and removed from public office.

+On July 18, 2023, he was sentenced to life imprisonment for bribery in 97.65 million yuan.